DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |LongPressOn| replace:: enable long key press actions
 .. |MenuKey| replace:: the Android Menu key
 .. |MoveBackward| replace:: go to the start of the previous screen element
-.. |MoveFirst| replace:: go to the beginning of a list or line
+.. |MoveDown| replace:: go to the next line of text or element on the screen
 .. |MoveForward| replace:: go to the start of the next screen element
-.. |MoveLast| replace:: go to the end of a list or line
+.. |MoveLeft| replace:: go to the previous character of editable text or part of the line
-.. |MoveNext| replace:: go to the next page of a list or block of text
+.. |MoveRight| replace:: go to the next character of editable text or part of the line
-.. |MovePrevious| replace:: go to the previous page of a list or block of text
 .. |MoveToChild| replace:: go to and describe the first child node
 .. |MoveToNextSibling| replace:: go to and describe the next sibling node
 .. |MoveToParent| replace:: go to and describe the parent node
 .. |MoveToPreviousSibling| replace:: go to and describe the previous sibling node
 .. |MoveToSelf| replace:: describe the current node
+.. |MoveUp| replace:: go to the previous line of text or element on the screen
 .. |Notifications| replace:: go to the Notifications screen
 .. |Null| replace:: cancel an accidentally-started key combination
 .. |OneHandOff| replace:: disable one hand mode